ashwin-srinivas7/Deep-Learning-Image-Classification/README.md

 # Deep Learning for Image classification

-This project implements 2 widely used transfer learning techniques (feature extraction and fine-tuning) for classifying images into 5 possible categories
+This project implements 2 widely used transfer learning techniques (feature extraction and fine-tuning) for classifying images into 5 possible categories.
 The dataset contains 15k+ images from scientific publications that are hand-labeled as one of the five classes: equation, photo, scheme, table, and visualization.